Jorg8383/LeetFleet/wot_bridge_directory/readme.md

 * docker build . -t leetfleet/wot_bridge

-### Creating and running a vehicle container
+### Creating and running the WoT-Bridge container

 In this example, we define the name "wot_bridge" as the container name.
+We could also pass the "--build-arg ARG_FIRST_SERVER_PORT=8888" argument, where 8888 stands for an arbitrary port number of the first HTTP-Server being created for each consumed-thing.
+This port number is incremented by one for each consumed-thing that's being created.

 * docker run --rm --name wot_bridge --network-alias wot_bridge --network="leetnetwork" leetfleet/wot_bridge:latest